thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 {% include images-gallery.html imageCollection="step34" showListImageTitles="true" %}

 Congratulations!
 You have added chart widget.
-Now you are able to send new telemetry reading and it will immediately appear in the chart.
+Now you are able to send new telemetry reading, and it will immediately appear in the chart.

-### Step 3.5 Add alarm widget
+### Step 3.4 Add alarm widget

 Alarms table widget displays alarms related to the specified entity in the certain time window.
 Alarm widget is configured by specifying an entity as the alarm source, and the corresponding alarm fields.